portizb/IPTVService/README.md

 ## Overview

 This Cordova service plugin for Android is used to obtain a RTP/UDP unicast/multicast traffic to decode and playback IPTV live channels.
-It forwards UDP traffic from a given multicast subscription from Movistar+ IPTV backend to the android native video player.
+It forwards UDP traffic from a given multicast subscription from IPTV backend to the android native video player.

 ## Building for Android